hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 if local policy dictates.
 The server MAY decline concurrent IXFRs or AXFRs requests for the same zone if local policy dictates.

-For both XFR mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server can also return the extended DNS error code 18 - Prohibited [I-D.ietf-dnsop-extended-error] on the basis the request was declined based on local policy.
+For both XFR-over-TCP mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server should also return the extended DNS error code 18 - Prohibited [@!RFC8914] on the basis the request was declined based on local policy.

+[OPEN QUESTION] Testing has shown that BIND returns SERVFAIL if the limit on concurrent transfers is reached.
+Should there be a specific recommendation here about what is returned re: SERVFAIL vs REFUSED?

-[OPEN QUESTION] A server that implements EDE codes is also likely to return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
+[OPEN QUESTION] A server that implements EDE codes might also return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
 Is there a desire to define additional XFR specific EDE codes so that a client can determine